CESP-ExpHer/mrMediator/README.md

 # mrMediator

-Quick review on mediator MR.

-Please have a look at the following github page [https://github.com/CESP-ExpHer/MVMR/blob/main/README.md](https://github.com/CESP-ExpHer/MVMR) in order to understand the concept of Mediator MR is and how to prepare the dataset correctly.
+Please have a look at the following github page [https://github.com/CESP-ExpHer/MVMR/blob/main/README.md](https://github.com/CESP-ExpHer/MVMR) in order to understand the concept of Mediator MR and how to prepare the dataset correctly.

 **Make sure the column names correspond exactly as speicified below**
 ```